codingMustache/codingMustache/README.md

 ## Joke of the Day

-Shout out to my grandma, that's the only way she can hear.
+Where do hamburgers go to dance?
+The meat-ball.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+What does the acronym CDN stand for in terms of networking?
- 1. Two Years
+ 1. Compressed Data Network
- 2. Year
+ 2. Computational Data Network
- 3. Four Years
+ 3. Content Distribution Network
- 4. Eight Years
+ 4. Content Delivery Network

 <details>
   <summary>Answer</summary>
-  Year
+  Content Delivery Network
 </details>